-The starting point at Leighton Park is supporting students to think about who they are, to reflect on what is important to them and to find purpose in their learning.
-Our orientation programme and bespoke Newcomers' Day help students get up to speed quickly and feel settled.
-All Lower Sixth students go on a weekend trip at the end of their first week or two of School.
+The starting point at Leighton Park is supporting you to think about who you are, to reflect on what is important to you and to help you find purpose in your learning.
+Our orientation programme and bespoke Newcomers' Day help you get up to speed quickly and feel settled.
+You will have the chance to go on a weekend trip at the end of your first week or two at School.

 Your Tutor will be there to support you to achieve your very best every step of the way, in both academic progress and personal development.
-The small tutor groups of only 11 students mean you get close individual support and you will see your Tutor three times every day.
+The small tutor groups of only 11 students mean you get close individual support and you will see your Tutor every day.
 You will have the space and personal responsibility to take charge of your learning within a supportive environment with expert advice.